-Puerto Rico is rife with forests, fortresses and architectural splendor, but there's no doubt that for millions of tourists, it's the glittering beaches of Puerto Rico that beckon.
-And with over 270 miles of them to choose from, it's not much of a stretch to say there's a stretch of sand for just about everyone on this island (and its islands).
+Puerto Rico is rife with forests, fortresses, and architectural splendor, but there's no doubt that for millions of tourists, it's the glittering beaches of Puerto Rico that beckon.
+And with over 270 miles of them to choose from, it's not much of a stretch to say there's a sandy patch for just about everyone on this island (and its islands).

 01 of 10

-One beach stands above all others in Puerto Rico, and it's the main reason why so many people skip the mainland and travel straight to Culebra Island.
+One beach stands above all others in Puerto Rico, and it's the reason why so many people skip the mainland and travel straight to Culebra Island, just a 45-minute ferry ride off the east cost.
 Flamenco Beach dazzles with its many hues of blue and green water, the low green hills encircling it, and its wide, deep horseshoe of golden sand.
+It also has the largest camping grounds, so you can sling up your hammock by the beach and stay for a while.

-There's a reason the largest camping grounds in Puerto Rico are located here.
-And if you want something beyond the water and sand, there's a colorful bit of social commentary at Flamenco as well; two brightly painted tanks, relics of an unwanted naval presence on Culebra Island.
+If you want something beyond the water and sand, there's a colorful bit of social commentary at Flamenco as well: two brightly painted tanks, relics of an unwanted naval presence on Culebra Island.

 02 of 10